-As you perform an exam or review a chart note, you may create orders.
-For example, the patient may need shots, a nebulizer treatment, a handout, or a lab.
+As you review a chart note, take a phone call, or perform an exam, you may create orders.
+For example, the patient may need referrals, shots, a nebulizer treatment, a handout, or a lab.
 Click “Order” to create an order.

 The procedure below shows some of the details and tools you might use when you create orders.

-Jump to the Desired Section of a Chart Note (Labs, Medical Procedures, etc.)
+Jump to the Desired Section of the Protocol (Referrals, Lab Orders, Medical Procedures, etc.)

 Common orders components include Follow-Up Orders, Handout Orders, Lab Orders, Medical Procedure Orders, Medical Test Orders, Radiology Orders, Referral Orders, Screening Orders, Supply Orders, and Surgical Procedure Orders.
 Immunizations is a special orders component that includes a history and other features.

 Add a Visit Protocol for More Order Options: If today’s chart note does not include the type of orders you need, you can select “Add Protocol” from the Edit menu and add a visit protocol that will include the orders you need.
-Your practice can customize protocols for each of your visit reasons.
+Your practice can customize protocols for each of your visit reasons and other encounters.

 Click “Order” next to the order you need.
 Or, begin typing in the blank pull-down and then select the order and click “Order”.